devth/devth.github.com/_drafts/2020-04-07-essentiality-of-open-source.md

 excerpt: "The essentiality of open source"
 ---

-Many software engineers are unfamiliar with open source and have never contributed, but we all consume it, heavily.
-As such, I suggest that all software engineers have familiarity with open source and consider open source contribution as part of the foundational culture and rhythm of software engineering.
+Many software engineers are unfamiliar with open source software (OSS) and have never contributed, but we all consume it, heavily.
+As such, I suggest that all software engineers have familiarity with OSS and consider contribution as part of the foundational culture and rhythm of software engineering.
 It could be authoring a new project or contributing to other projects.
 It could be writing tests and documentation, or helping users in the community chat room or on StackOverflow, or blogging about your experience with various tools and libraries.

 ## Essentiality